GatesDupont/gatesdupont.github.io/_posts/2020-05-05-scrdesign_preprint.md

 </div>
 <div class="col-12 col-sm-7">
   <h1 style="font-size:1.5vw;">
-    <p>Our preprint on optimal sampling design for SCR is now live!</p>
     <p>Motivation: In reality, landscapes are logistically challenging to sample, and pre-existing design heuristics don't easily apply.</p>
     <p>Solution: We propose a genetic algorithm to optimize any sensible, criteria-based objective function to produce near-optimal sampling designs.</p>
    </h1>